-To create effective ethics education and communications you must begin with your audience.
-Knowing who you are addressing is critical to establishing appropriate objectives for your ethics education and to ensuring that participants see themselves in it.
+To create effective ethics education and communications, you must begin with your audience.
+Knowing who you are addressing is critical to establishing appropriate objectives for your ethics education and communications and to ensuring that participants see themselves in them.

-Consider who you will be addressing before building your materials and when deciding upon delivery methods:
+Consider who you will be addressing before building your materials and when deciding upon delivery methods.
+Think through the following questions:

-- What work environments/experiences and personal perspectives do your participants bring with them? - What ethics risks do they face in the work they perform? - How do they encounter "ethical issues" in their day-to-day lives? - What are the actual (or likely) demographics of the group? - What is the actual (or likely) level of education of the group? - What learning, physical, or other accessibility challenges might members of the group have? - 2.
-How relevant and engaging is your content and delivery?
-Is it inclusive and accessible?
+- What work environments/experiences and personal perspectives do your participants bring with them? - What ethics risks do they face in the work they perform? - How do they encounter "ethical issues" in their day-to-day lives? - What are the actual (or likely) demographics of the group? - What is the actual (or likely) level of education of the group? - What learning, physical, or other accessibility challenges might members of the group have?

+2. How relevant and engaging is your content and delivery?